Atlus: Europe and Oceania

 Until 2017, Atlus did not have a dedicated European division for publishing and distributing their titles within the European and Oceania region.
 Instead, many of Atlus' titles were published in these regions by Nippon Ichi Software (NIS) and its American division NIS America.
 Following Atlus's acquisition by Sega Sammy Holdings, NIS found that it became more difficult to work between Sega and Atlus for distribution and in April 2016, formally ended its distribution partnership with Atlus.
 In July 2016, Deep Silver announced that it had come to agreement to become Atlus' distributor for Europe and Oceania, and would begin to publish titles in both retail and digital form.
 In August 2017, Atlus announced that they had opened a European distribution team located in Sega Europe's offices in London that would publish all its games going forward.

 Corporate mascot

 Jack Frost, who appears as a demon character in the Shin Megami Tensei franchise, is the company mascot.
 Resembling a snowman, he has teeth, a tail and no nose, and wears a jester hat, collar, and shoes.
 His catchphrase is "Hee-Ho".
 He has appeared in several games in the Shin Megami Tensei series, as well as the Jack Bros. and Persona games.
 Jack Frost is a hidden character in the North American and Japanese versions of SBK: Snowboard Kids, with a larger role in the Japanese version.
-He has a family; more relatives were created since Shin Megami Tensei II, including King Frost, Pyro Jack (Known as "Jack-O-Lantern" in some localizations), Frost 5 Senshi, and Black Frost.
+He has a family; more relatives were created since Shin Megami Tensei II, including King Frost, Jack-O-Lantern (Known as "Pyro Jack" in some localizations), Frost 5 Senshi, and Black Frost.